MahonriM/filereadwrite/README.md

 # filereadwrite
+Welcome to this repository about text files in python.
-In this python program you can read and write in the file with extension txt
+In this program you can do the following actions:read and write in the text file.
+In this program we use the a+ instruction.
+This means that the we can read and write with this instruction